 Early Music America Magazine wrote “If one performer deserves special note, it is Margo Andrea, whose unique voice is perfect for these songs.” in it’s review of Ivory Consort’s recording “Music in the Land of Three Faiths” and Chicago Classical Review noted her "effortlessly pure intonation".
 She is soloist on “Einstein on the Beach” by Philip Glass and Robert Wilson for Sony Classics which she toured in opera houses around the world including BAM; Opera Bobigny, Paris; The Liceu, Barcelona; Melbourne Opera House and the McCarter Theatre.
 In addition to performances with The Alba Consort, she has performed with prominent early music ensembles and festivals such as New York’s Ensemble for Early Music, the New York Collegium, The Ivory Consort, at the Indianapolis Early Music Festival, Bloomington Early Music Festival, the Cloisters, Academy of Ancient Music, Bargemusic, The Greene Space, and Early Music Now.
 Her recordings include “Music of Medieval Love” for EEM with the Metropolitan Museum of Art, “Jesus Blood Never Saved Me Yet” by Gavin Breyers with Tom Waits, and for the film score of Kundun.
 She has performed live on WQXR.FM NY, WNPR, and has performed choral works at Carnegie Hall and Lincoln Center.
-Under the direction of David Mamet, she was a founding member of The Atlantic Theatre Company where she performed in “The Cider House Rules” directed by Tom Hulce.
+Under the direction of David Mamet, Ms. Andrea was a founding member of The Atlantic Theatre Company where she performed “The Cider House Rules” directed by Tom Hulce.
 An extensive theatre resume includes performances at the Goodman Theatre of Chicago, the Lincoln Center Theater and with the London Shakespeare Company.
-She is now Artistic Director of the Long Island Baroque Ensemble, celebrating a 50 year old concert series.
+She is now Artistic Director of the Long Island Baroque Ensemble, celebrating a 53 year old concert series in New York State.